geofurlong/api_python/README.md

 ![Crawley](images/crawley.png)

-The `at` and `between` methods co-ordinates can be converted to [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) format for interfacing with external systems and libraries.
-The `to_geojson(dalton)` output string below was pasted directly into the [geojson.io](https://geojson.io/) website to visualise a section of the Cumbrian Coast line (ELR [CBC1](https://www.geofurlong.com/elr/cbc1/)) between 32 miles 880 yards and 32 miles 1540 yards, near Dalton-in-Furness.
+The co-ordinates returned by the `at` and `between` methods can be converted to [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) format for interfacing with external systems and libraries.
+The `to_geojson(...)` output string below was pasted directly into the [geojson.io](https://geojson.io/) website to visualise a section of the Cumbrian Coast line (ELR [CBC1](https://www.geofurlong.com/elr/cbc1/)) between 32 miles 880 yards and 32 miles 1540 yards, near Dalton-in-Furness.

 ```python
 from geofurlong import Geofurlong